huttadam/API-Webserver-Travel-Plan/README.md

 The activity is similar to previous relationships.
 The foreign key on this model represents the activity where the comment is placed.
 The actvity can host many comments , so this is the many side of the one to many relationship.
 The single/one side is represented by the comment, the single comment can only be hosted on one activity.
 Please note Activity also cascades , so if the User creates a Trip, some destinations, some activities and some people comment on these activities.
 If the user were to be deleted all this trip,destination, activity and comment data would follow with it, This ensures integrity in the database.

 **User**
-The user foreign key on this model represents the user wiritng the comment.
+The user foreign key on this model represents the user writing the comment.
 It is back populated to gather the information but cannot be cascaded to the User model.
 If this were to happen all models would be linked and deleting something , would result in all data in the database getting deleted.
 So the Comment model acts as an end to the cascading connection for deletion.
 This relation is also one to many as well, the Username (user) can write many comments but a comment can only have one writer (user).

 In conclusion, below is a small visual depiction of the relationship cycle between the models.